Message Board

 It has been brought to the attention of IPARC members of the amateur radio Echolink software.
 After downloading the software you fill out a short questionaire which will be used to verify that you are a licensed amateur radio operator.
 Once you are confirmed as a licensed operator you then will see a screen with all of the hams that are on line at that time.
 Mere'ly click on any name and you will be connected.
 You can then have a QSO with out any interference of any sort.
 This system is also linked with several repeators through out the world, one of which is operated and hosted by Jim W2COP in New York.
 This link is located down in the conference server section of the screen and is labled *PUBSAFTY*.

-To download the software go to http://www.echolink.org
+To download the software go to https://www.echolink.org

 All that is needed is a computer with sound card and a computer mic.